interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2 hours* Finished up the BM section.

 ### 12 February
 * *2.5 hours* Cleaned up what I had in the dissertation so far.
-Also written the existing products section and started on the design chapter.
+Also wrote the existing products section and started on the design chapter.

 ### 13 February
 * *0.5 hours* Updated timelog and meeting documents on Moodle - these were missing from the last week.